-Don't miss the Backcountry Film Festival's 10th Anniversary with nine unique films aimed to inspire winter adventurers to seek the snow less traveled.
+Don't miss the Backcountry Film Festival's 11th anniversary with unique films aimed to inspire winter adventurers to seek the snow less traveled.
 Produced by the Boise-based nonprofit, Winter Wildlands Alliance, the Backcountry Film Festival is renowned for its mix of professional and grassroots films – from well-known filmmakers who search backcountry corners across the globe to submit their best work to first-timers who take a video camera out on their weekend excursions.

 The festival was created in 2004 to highlight Winter Wildlands Alliance’s efforts to preserve and promote winter landscapes for human-powered users.
-From a single showing in Boise that first year, the festival has grown to include showings in locations throughout the United States and Canada and now in Antarctica, Europe, Australia and Asia.
 Funds raised stay in local communities to support like-minded, human-powered recreation and conservation efforts and to raise awareness of winter management issues, avalanche training/safety and winter education programs.

 This year’s program includes:

 - Winner of Best of Festival, Japan by Van immerses us in the head-deep powder of the Shirakawa backcountry.
 A Sweetgrass Productions film.

 - Winner of Best of Grassroots Award, Shared Lines features the story of Vermont Backcountry Alliance and their community in a short film by T-Bar Films.

 - Winner of Best Environmental Message Award, from filmmaker Kt Miller, Shifting Ice is an all-women team on a journey at the intersection of scientific exploration and, of course, grueling fun.

 - The Weight of Winter, filmmaker Ben Sturgulewski brings us a ride to tune in, sit back, and enjoy.